Second Heatwave In Boston Possible, Heat Advisory In Place

 BOSTON (CBS) — There’s no denying we are in the dog days of summer.
-Sunday kicked off what will likely be the second heatwave 2019.
+Sunday kicked off what now is the second heatwave of 2019.
 The first one occurred just a week ago with Logan registering 90° or higher each afternoon from July 19-21.
 The 20 and 21 are set to be the warmest days of the month coming in at 97° and 98° respectfully.
 While those are absolute scorchers, both days fell shy of record temperatures.
-The next two afternoons will come close to the records set back in 1933, but will also come up short.

 The impending hot streak has driven the National Weather Service to implement a Heat Advisory for parts of Massachusetts.
 This Advisory will be in effect through 8 p.m.
 Tuesday.